 OUTCOME MEASURE: LACK OF ACCESS TO EHS

 % children without access to Early Head Start

 Median state value: 90.9%

 Due to limited federal funding and supplemental state investments, few income-eligible children are able to participate in EHS.
-Currently, the percentage of eligible children who do not receive EHS services nationally is 92.0% and ranges from 96.2% in the worst state (Tennessee) to 69.0% in the best state (the District of Columbia), with the median state failing to serve 90.9% of infants and toddlers.
+Currently, the percentage of eligible children who do not receive EHS services nationally is 92.0% and ranges from 96.2% in the state lagging furthest behind (Tennessee) to 69.0% in the leading state (the District of Columbia), with the median state failing to serve 90.9% of infants and toddlers.
 The percentages refer to children without access to funded slots for Early Head Start.
 More children may actually be served by Early Head Start, but state funding influences the slots available.